 Professor Nathaniel Durojaye (N.D) Oyerinde was among the founders of Ogbomoso Grammar School and Ogbomoso Girls High School.
 For many years he was the chairman Board of Governors for Ogbomoso Grammar School, similarly, he was the founder and First President of Ogbomoso Progressive Union (OPU) in 1912.

-He was conferred with OBE during Queen Elizabeth II birthday honour in 1947.
-Similarly, he was made a member of the Federal Republic of Nigeria (MFR) by the Head of State of Nigeria and in 1950 he was appointed a justice of the Peace (JP).
-Equally, for many years, he was Chairman of Education Committee of Ogbomoso District Council and Chairman of the Board of the Nigeria Training Centre for the Blind, Ogbomoso.
+He was conferred with OBE on Queen Elizabeth II’s birthday honour in 1947.
+Similarly, he was made a member of the Federal Republic of Nigeria (MFR) by the Head of State of Nigeria and in 1950 he was appointed a Justice of the Peace (JP).
+Equally, for many years, he was Chairman of the Education Committee of Ogbomoso District Council and Chairman of the Board of the Nigeria Training Centre for the Blind, Ogbomoso.

 It was also Professor (Chief) N.D.
-Oyerinde who wrote and submitted a memorandum on “Economic Development of Ogbomoso in 1948”.
-Professor N.D Oyerinde’s Economic thesis was based on the premise that since Ogbomoso is largely cocoa, rubber and mahogany which could advance the fortunes of his teeming population.
+Oyerinde, the first Nigerian Professor wrote and submitted a memorandum on “Economic Development of Ogbomoso in 1948”.
+Professor N.D Oyerinde’s Economic thesis was based on the premise that since Ogbomoso is largely cocoa, rubber, and mahogany which could advance the fortunes of his teeming population.

 It was obvious that the tilling of land is not sufficient for the growing youth population as a result of the cessation of hostility after the Yoruba civil strife, in order to check Ogbomoso dispersal or drift to other towns and regions, and similarly to reduce economic hardship being experienced at home, the learned Professor thought and felt there was a need for reawakening and discovery to bail his people out of the doldrums.

 Professor (Chief) Hon.
-Nathaniel Durojaye Oyerinde died on 18th April 1977 at the ripe age of 102
+Nathaniel Durojaye Oyerinde, the first Nigerian Professor died on 18th April 1977 at the ripe age of 102.

-Without any iota of doubts, Professor (Chief) Hon.
+Without any iota of doubt, Professor (Chief) Hon.
 Nathaniel Durojaye Oyerinde (OBE) was a patriot.
-His efforts to transfer the educational model of Tuskegee and Hampton Institutes to Ogbomoso may be rational considering the reality of the economic situation in the town but the demand of the people for the encouragement given by the British to literary education spelt the doom of his efforts.
+His efforts to transfer the educational model of Tuskegee and Hampton Institutes to Ogbomoso may be rational considering the reality of the economic situation in the town but the demand of the people for the encouragement given by the British to literary education spelled the doom of his efforts.

 It is for this reason that he is criticised by some elements today in Ogbomoso for not encouraging education in the town along the right lines.
 It is significant, however, that Oyerinde was not against higher education; he readily cooperated with the people in their demand for a secondary grammar school after 1944.
 The Ogbomoso People’s Institute was the antecedent for the Ogbomoso Grammar School.

-In spite of reproaches from his opponents, all agree as to his strength of character, his sense of probity and fair play.
+In spite of reproaches from his opponents, all agree as to his strength of character, his sense of probity, and fair play.
 Had Professor N.D Oyerinde joined the Nigerian Public Service, he would have been a most successful civil servant.
-But as a politician, his moderate approach on many issues seems to portray him as a weakling.
+But as a politician, his moderate approach to many issues seems to portray him as a weakling.

 Notwithstanding, Professor (Chief) Hon.
-Nathaniel Durojaye Oyerinde (MFR, JP, OBE) contributed immensely to the development of his beloved hometown, Ogbomoso, he should be well celebrated and commended for the great feats.
+Nathaniel Durojaye Oyerinde (MFR, JP, OBE) contributed immensely to the development of his beloved hometown, Ogbomoso, he should be well celebrated and commended for his great feats.